DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ## 1. Set up our environment<a name="1"></a>

-All the AWS instances with nomad will be provided pre-configured with nomad and docker.

-You will need to SSH to the Consul server,Nomad server and client assigned to you.
+For this hands-on, i will run the consul server, Nomad server and Nomad client on the same machine.

-A key will be assign to you for access the instances.
+A key will be assign to you for access the instance.

 After downloading the key, you will need to change the key file permissions to be readable by SSH.